Unleash/unleash/website/docs/deploy/configuring-unleash.md

 - **versionCheck** - the object deciding where to check for latest version
   - `url` - The url to check version (Defaults to `https://version.unleash.run`) - Overridable with (`UNLEASH_VERSION_URL`)
   - `enable` - Whether version checking is enabled (defaults to true) - Overridable with (`CHECK_VERSION`) (if anything other than `true`, does not check)
+- **environmentEnableOverrides** - A list of environment names to force enable at startup.
+This is feature should be used with caution.
+When passed a list, this will enable each environment in that list and disable all other environments.
+You can't use this to disable all environments, passing an empty list will do nothing.
+If one of the given environments is not already enabled on startup then it will also enable projects and toggles for that environment.
+Note that if one of the passed environments doesn't already exist this will do nothing aside from log a warning.

+  You can also set the environment variable `ENABLED_ENVIRONMENTS` to a comma delimited string of environment names to override environments.

 ### Disabling Auto-Start {#disabling-auto-start}